Minimize Measles Transmission in Health Care Settings

 Download PDF version formatted for print:

-Minimize Measles Transmission in Healthcare Settings (PDF: 92KB/1 page)
+Minimize Measles Transmission in Health Care Settings (PDF: 38KB/1 page)

 - Mask suspect measles patients immediately.
 If a surgical mask cannot be tolerated, other practical means of source containment should be implemented (e.g., place a blanket loosely over the heads of infants and young children suspected to have measles when they are in the waiting room or other common areas).

 - Do not allow suspect measles patients to remain in the waiting area or other common areas; isolate them immediately in an airborne infection isolation room if one is available.
 If such a room is not available, place patient in a private room with the door closed.
 For additional infection control information, please see the CDC “Guideline for Isolation Precautions” Attention: Non-MDH link

 For guidance on temporary negative pressure areas see MDH’s “Airborne Infectious Disease Management.”

 - Allow only health care personnel with documentation of 2 doses of MMR vaccine or laboratory evidence of immunity (measles IgG positive) to enter the patient’s room.

 - All health care personnel entering the room should use an N95 respirator (regardless of presumptive immunity status) or a respirator with similar effectiveness in preventing airborne transmission.
 If N95 or other airborne respirators are unavailable, health care staff should at least use a general facemask (surgical, laser, or medical procedure mask).